-You would be forgiven for thinking that sugar must be vegan, now wouldn’t you?
-I mean it comes from a plant after all.
+You would think that sugar must be vegan, wouldn’t you?
 So is it true that sugar is processed with bone char?

 Unfortunately, yes.
 Sometimes.

-But sugar comes mainly from the sugarcane plant or from sugar beets.
+But doesn’t sugar comes from the sugarcane plant or from sugar beets?

-Oh dear, yet another product to be wary of?
+Oh dear, *sigh*, yet another product to be wary of?

 Table of Contents

 How do I Know if My Sugar is Vegan?